wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 1.7 =

+The calendar is now scrolling in the right direction with the up and down arrows keys.

 = 1.6 =

 The calendar is now setting the correct post time for manual set times at noon or midnight instead of changing it by 12 hours.